 Clicky

-• Oil change kit.
+• You’ll need an oil change kit.
 (Amazon Link Ad) This includes the engine oil, filter and o-rings.
 Some kits even come with spark plugs, which you should do too.

 • E10 Torx socket, or a high-end 8mm socket will do.